Reason for QuickBooks not responding after sleep mode?

 Repair the program and company files

-Any damage to program or company files in QuickBooks can cause it to freeze.
+Any damage to the program or company files in QuickBooks can cause it to freeze.
 You can check your program files with the tools provided in solution #1.
 However, to fix both of these problems, you may have to take additional measures.

 To repair QuickBooks program files so that QuickBooks starts responding, follow the steps provided below: